selmaohneh/LolChest/README.md

 # LolChest

+A serverless piggy bank for League of Legends.

 ## Introduction
 My friends and me have a piggy bank to save up some money for a vacation, a concert or just some beer. :-) To get some money into it we play League of Legends.
 We defined a penalty depending on how well (or bad) each of us performed during a game.